Trivial Benefits for Limited Company Directors

 • Repairs for employer-provided cycles, where the cost is generally under £20

-For more detailed guidance, it’s always advisable to refer to the HMRC website.
+For more detailed guidance, it’s always advisable to refer to HMRC guidance or speak with a qualified tax adviser.

 What Does Not Qualify as a Trivial Benefit?